StayCopacetic/Chi-Chi-Says-1-Personal-Project/README.md

 * Your mind will be tested and we'll see who comes out as the champion of the ring.

 * Rules are simple and straight forward.
-Remember more color sequences than who you're facing off with.
+Remember more color sequences than your opponent.
 Your mind depends on it.

 * Controls are simple too.
-When the game displays the various colors, click the colors in the ordered they were presented.
+When the game displays the various colors, click the color in the ordered it was presented.

-* To build this game I used HTML, CSS, JavaScript, jQuery on the code side.
+* To build this game I used HTML, CSS, JavaScript, jQuery.
 I incorporated Animate.css, normalize.css, jQuery library, and fonts from Google Fonts.

 * Backlog: The most pressing issue I faced was figuring out the logic side of the game and ensuring it would switch off to the second player properly.